 For a wildlife experience found only on the Channel Islands, book a whale watching cruise.
 Off the coast of Santa Barbara, you will find 27 different species of whales and dolphins, including the blue whale, the largest animal on Earth.
 Condor Express offers daily whale watching trips.
 Their 75’ catamaran departs from Sea Landing dock at Santa Barbra Harbor.
 Then, it cruises around Santa Cruz, Santa Rosa, and San Miguel Islands for the ultimate whale watching adventure.

 You can experience the magic of the Channel Islands both by land and sea.
 Two of the area’s most popular watersports are kayaking and snorkeling.
-Santa Barbara Adventure Company and Channel Islands Expeditions bring these two activities together for a robust tour of the islands.
-On the tour, you’ll be led by an expert through the kelp forests and sea caves as well as along the coastline to learn about marine ecology and the natural history of the islands.
-The company also offers solo snorkeling and kayaking tours as well as camping excursions.
+Channel Islands Expeditions and Santa Barbara Adventure Company bring these two activities together for a suite of robust tour offerings on the islands.
+No matter which outfitter you choose, you’ll be led by an expert through the kelp forests and sea caves as well as along the coastline to learn about marine ecology and the natural history of the islands.

 If you’re a land lover, great hiking opportunities abound.
 Some of the most popular places to hike at the Channel Islands National Park are Inspiration Point on Anacapa, Potato Harbor on Santa Cruz and Torrey Pines Forest on Santa Rosa.
 Also, Santa Barbara Island is only one square mile and can be hiked in a couple of hours.

 Another fantastic way to explore the islands by foot is to go camping in the backcountry.
 Through camping, you’re able to fully immerse yourself in the nature and wildlife found on the islands.